 Place approx three days' worth of the portioned raw food in the fridge.

 It's OK to refreeze the remaining portioned and un-portioned raw food.

 See Thaw and Serve schedule below!

 Use plastic or latex gloves when handling raw food.

 Keep raw food separate from other foods and food surfaces.

-When finished, clean preparation surfaces with antibacterial wipes or bleach.
+Clean meal prep areas and surfaces with antibacterial wipes or bleach.

 Thaw and Serve Schedule

 Transitioning from Kibble

 Our signature complete blends are 80% meat, 10% organ, and 10% bone.
 The formulation of our proprietary blends came together with the combination of our own 20+ years of raw feeding experience along with advice from holistic vets and animal dietary nutritionists.
 We chose to keep our blends as natural as possible.
 It's just meat, bone, and organ!
 Sourced from healthy, happy animals who live on a small, family farm here in Indiana.